initialcommit-com/git-sim/README.md

 # git-sim
 Simulate Git commands on your own repos by generating an image (default) or video visualization depicting the command's behavior.
-Command syntax is based directly on Git's command-line syntax, so using git-sim as familiar as possible.
+Command syntax is based directly on Git's command-line syntax, so using git-sim is as familiar as possible.

 ## Use cases
 - Visualize Git commands to understand their effects on your repo before actually running them
-- Prevent unexecpected working directory and repository states by simulating before running
+- Prevent unexpected working directory and repository states by simulating before running
 - Share visualizations (jpg image or mp4 video) of your Git commands with your team, or the world
 - Save visualizations as a part of your team documentation to document workflow and prevent recurring issues
 - Create static Git diagrams (jpg) or dynamic animated videos (mp4) to speed up content creation